UP | HOME

 The dot output can also be customized via two environment variables:

 • SPOT_DOTDEFAULT contains default arguments for the --dot option (for when it is used implicitly, or used as just --dot without argument).
 For instance after export SPOT_DOTDEFAULT=vcsn, using --dot is equivalent to --dot=vcsn.
-However using --dot=xyz (for any value of xyz, even empty) will ignore the SPOT_DOTDEFAULT variable.
+However, using --dot=xyz (for any value of xyz, even empty) will ignore the SPOT_DOTDEFAULT variable.
 If the argument of --dot contains a dot character, then this dot is replaced by the contents of SPOT_DOTDEFAULT.
 So --dot=.A would be equivalent to --dot=vcsnA with our example definition of SPOT_DOTDEFAULT.

-• SPOT_DOTEXTRA may contains an arbitrary string that will be emitted in the dot output before the first state.
+• SPOT_DOTEXTRA may contain an arbitrary string that will be emitted in the dot output before the first state.
 This can be used to modify any attribute.
-For instance (except for this page, where we had do demonstrate the various options of --dot, and a few pages where we show the --dot output verbatim) all the automata displayed in this documentation are generated with the following environment variables set:
+For instance (except for this page, where we had to demonstrate the various options of --dot, and a few pages where we show the --dot output verbatim) all the automata displayed in this documentation are generated with the following environment variables set:

 export SPOT_DOTDEFAULT='Brf(Lato)C(#ffffa0)'

-export SPOT_DOTEXTRA='node[fontsize=12] fontsize=12 stylesheet="spot-2023080123.css" edge[arrowhead=vee, arrowsize=.7, fontsize=12]'
+export SPOT_DOTEXTRA='node[fontsize=12] fontsize=12 stylesheet="spot-2024092319.css" edge[arrowhead=vee, arrowsize=.7, fontsize=12]'

 SVG and CSS

 Each state, edge, or SCC in an automaton has a unique number.
 When passing option i to the dot printer, this unique number will be used to form a unique id attribute for these elements: a prefix S (for state), E (for edge), or "SCC=" is simply added to the unique number.
 Additionally, using i(graphid) will define graphid as that id of the automaton.
-GraphViz will keep these identifier in the generated SVG, so this makes it possible to modify rendering of the automaton using CSS or javascript.
+GraphViz will keep these identifiers in the generated SVG, so this makes it possible to modify rendering of the automaton using CSS or javascript.

 As an example, the CSS file we use on this page contains: